davidpagnon/Sports2D/README.md

 1. Copy-paste `Config_demo.toml` in the directory of your video.

 2. Open it with any text editor.\
-Replace `video_file` value with the name of your video.
+Replace the `video_file` value with the name of your video.

 3. Open a terminal or an Anaconda prompt, type:
    ```